What is Flash Memory?

 • Cost: Flash memory is more expensive than traditional hard drives per gigabyte.
 While prices continue decreasing, the cost can still be prohibitive for significant storage needs.

 However, flash memory does have some limitations.
-It has a finite number of program/erase (P/E) cycles because the process of erasing or programming the Flash wears down the oxide layer, eventually leading to the failure of the memory cell.
+It has a finite number of program/erase (P/E) cycles because erasing or programming the Flash wears down the oxide layer, eventually leading to the failure of the memory cell.
 Also, as we continue to shrink the physical size of cells to increase memory capacity, the probability of errors increases.

 The Future of Flash Memory

 The future of flash memory is bright as it continues to evolve and innovate.
 As the demand for more efficient and extensive device storage increases, manufacturers are developing ways to pack more data into less space.
-Techniques such as 3D NAND stacking, which stacks flash memory cells vertically on top of each other, have shown promise in meeting this demand.
+Techniques such as 3D NAND stacking, which stacks flash memory cells vertically on each other, have shown promise in meeting this demand.

 Conclusion